grandixximo/osr-studio/docs/Cmdline/Verb-Start.md

 e.g.

 ```
-captura-cli start --encoder mf
+osr-cli start --encoder mf
 ```

 ### FFmpeg
 Use `ffmpeg:<index>` as argument. `index` is a zero-based index identifying the encoder.

-You can use `captura-cli list` to check encoder indices.
+You can use `osr-cli list` to check encoder indices.

 e.g.

 ```
-captura-cli start --encoder ffmpeg:0
+osr-cli start --encoder ffmpeg:0
 ```

 ### Stream